“Once you stop learning you start dying” Albert Einstein.

 - Revisit old training materials.
 When you completed that last course you likely only retained some relatively small percentage of the content.
 Go back and revisit it, improve the return on that investment!

-- Borrow training materials from colleagues.
+- Borrow training materials and books from colleagues.
 If they liked it, and are willing to lend you the material it is a good way to get cheap training.

 - Find online content that is relevant to you.
 Use RSS feeds, follow blogs, get on Twitter and follow interesting people.